Skip to Content

 Petunias thrive in full sun to partial shade but will tolerate heavy shade.
 Their only soil requirement is good drainage.

-10. Sea lavender (Limonium sinuatum)
+10. Sea Lavender (Limonium sinuatum)

 Named for its seaweed-like foliage, sea lavender also tolerates salt in the soil.
 It produces clusters of tiny, cup-shaped flowers that retain their color when dried, making them great for dried arrangements.
 Sea lavender grows equally well in borders, rock gardens, containers, and cutting gardens.